• Skip to main content

 So let’s learn how to make those clones root faster, so that you no longer have to deal with the one frustrating aspect of cloning.

-Getting Your Clones To Root Faster
+How To Make Clones Root Faster

 The key to faster rooting is providing clones with exactly the right environment.
 Every step of the way, we want to provide the ideal environment to encourage rooting.
 In order to do that, we’re going to need some supplies.